Welcome to the Tyndale Libraries' Distance & Online Education

 The J. William Horsey Library of Tyndale University College & Seminary has joined the ATLA Reciprocal Borrowing Program.
 The program connects member schools to serve and loan library materials out to distance and visiting graduate students and faculty.

 A list of reciprocal participating libraries is provided in the link below.
+Note: During COVID-19 pandemic all libraries may not be able to participate.

 • A patron from a participating library may walk in and request borrowing privileges from another participating library.